-On May 12, 2021, Madeleine will join fellow former Beijing-based correspondents, Richard McGregor, Melissa Roberts, and Trevor Watson, at Gleebooks, Sydney, for a wide-ranging discussion about China and the challenges of working as a foreign correspondent there.
-Click here for
+On May 12, 2021, Madeleine joined fellow former Beijing-based correspondents, Richard McGregor, Melissa Roberts, and Trevor Watson, at Gleebooks, Sydney, for a wide-ranging discussion about China and the challenges of working as a foreign correspondent there.
+Click here for more

 On May 5, 2021 in Australia, and in July in the UK, Hardie Grant is publishing The Beijing Bureau – 25 Australian Correspondents Charting China’s Rise, edited by Trevor Watson and Melissa Roberts.
 The book distills more than 40 years

 On October 18, 2019 Madeleine presented the annual Australia-China lecture at the OzAsia Festival in Adelaide.
 Madeleine explored the history of Chinese contemporary art in conversation with film maker Henry Thong.
 For more info click here.